 - Where to go to explore these ideas

 How Hollywood uses myth

 Hollywood’s storytellers have always drawn on ancient myths to tell blockbusting modern stories.

 Sometimes the inspiration’s very direct.
-In 2004 the Iliad resurfaced as Brad Pitt vehicle Troy.
+In 2014 we saw Sleeping Beauty reworked as Maleficent.
+And in 2004 the Iliad resurfaced as Brad Pitt vehicle Troy.
 OK, it wasn’t a great movie – but it took $497,000,000 worldwide.
-Back in 2000, the Coen Brothers based O Brother Where Art Thou? on The Odyssey.
-It won an Oscar and four BAFTAs.

 And that’s just for starters.
 King Arthur, Snow White, Robin Hood, Mulan, Thor and Loki, the Little Mermaid, Beowulf and many others have all recently been given the big screen treatment and done well at the box office.

 Sometimes, Hollywood’s a bit more subtle about it.
 One person who’s very well known for that is screen doctor Christopher Vogler.
 He’s spent a lot of time thinking about how myth works.
 He believes that all myths are, at heart, based on one archetypal story structure.